UKPLab/CARE/docs/source/for_developers/backend/validation.rst

 - In batch imports, collect errors per submission while processing the rest.
 - Wrap validation and database operations in a transaction and roll back on failure.

-// TODO: Need to rewrite this.
 .. note::

    The validator does not exhaustively check all errors.
-   It stops and reports the first encountered error.
+   It stops at the first error encountered and reports it.

 See Also